antoinesylvia/dfw_metroplex_poweredup_train/README.md

 TikTok Demo on outdoor HotWheel/LegoLand Track: https://www.tiktok.com/@cyber_toine/video/7225054602733915435

 Project 2 - Leverages/requires a beta Pybricks firmware which enables hub to hub communication to Bluetooth.
 I was intriguied to see if I could get this going, basically each locomotive has a hub and motor.
 They work in together, the main hub (code built 85% in project 1) sends speed and direction to the 2nd locomotive via Bluetooth over a dedicated topic.
 There are some bugs at the firmware level, so that's out of my control but for the most part it's 95% functional.
+This requires a user to run code on each hub, you can test it out using https://beta.pybricks.com/ (linked to hub #1) and https://pybricks.com/ (linked to hub #2) with your computer.
+When you are done testing, remove your computer from the equation as suggested by Pybricks developers for the beta.
+Creates too much noise over Bluetooth.

 TikTok Demo on Test Track: https://www.tiktok.com/@cyber_toine/video/7227364883552013614